ebernardino01/data-validation-pandera/README.md

 This demonstrates the use of `pandera` Python data validation library.
 Official documentation can be found here: https://pandera.readthedocs.io

-The Nashville Housing dataset will be used here.
+As an example, Nashville Housing dataset will be used, and a data validation report in Excel format will be generated.

 ## Setting up the Development Environment